-Max said the collective team at Te Pūkenga NMIT went above and beyond, ensuring she would not have to repeat her classes next year and that her wellbeing and safety were supported.
+Max said the collective team at Te Pūkenga NMIT, including SANITI, Learner Services, Te Puna Manaaki, curriculum tutors and her cohort, went above and beyond, ensuring she would not have to repeat her classes next year and that her wellbeing and safety were supported.

-“There was someone physically with me, helping me every day in the hospital with typing, writing, and with counselling sessions and zoom calls when I needed them,” she said.
+“There was a wrap-around hug from these services that held me up.
+Someone was physically with me, helping me every day in the hospital with typing, writing, and with counselling sessions and zoom calls when I needed them,” she said.